- What Is Land Mobile Radio (LMR)?

 - What Land Mobile Radio Brands Does VIAVI Test?

 The versatility, ease-of-use, and portability of VIAVI radio test solutions allow the LMR test and maintenance requirements of all leading OEMs to be executed with efficiency and precision.
 Ongoing collaboration with these manufacturers has led to VIAVI radio test set features that now include the widest available selection of OEM approved Auto-Test applications.

 Partnerships established across the industry have resulted in LMR test equipment continuity that extends from the lab to the field.
 Leading brands already supported by availble automatic test and alignment programs include BK Technologies, Collins Aerospace, L3Harris Technologies, Hytera, Icom, Kenwood/EF Johnson, Motorola, and Tait Communications.

 - LMR Test Sets From VIAVI

-The rich history of land mobile radio has seen an ever expanding list of technologies developed to address the communication needs of commercial, military, and public safety subscribers as industry leading radio manufacturers such as Motorola, Kenwood/EF Johnson and L3 Harris continue to impart their own extensive knowledge and insight to the elite VIAVI test set offerings.
+The rich history of land mobile radio has seen a multitude of technologies developed to address the communication needs of commercial, military, and public safety subscribers.
+Industry-leading radio manufacturers such as Motorola, Kenwood/EF Johnson and L3 Harris continue to impart their own extensive knowledge and insight to the elite VIAVI test set offerings.